 There are many routes of exposure by which bees are exposed to systemic pesticides, including contaminated pollen and nectar that they forage and ingest, as well as guttation droplets they drink from plants.
 EPA's preliminary imidacloprid pollinator risk assessment, released in January 2016, confirms harmful residues of imidacloprid in crops where pollinators forage.
-A Harvard study sessment Guidance, avenues of potential exposure to bees and other pollinators from the foliar application of systemic pesticides include direct deposition on bees, deposition on plants and soil (after which residues of the chemical contaminate plant surfaces. soil, pollen, and nectar), and deposition onto surface water.
+A Harvard study

+Chensheng by Lu et al. (2015), found that 73 percent of pollen and 72 percent of honey samples contained at least one detectable neonicotinoid.
+Forty-nine cent, 20 percent, and four percent of pollen samples contained one, two, and three neonicotinoids respectively, 138 while 57 percent and 15 percent of honey samples contained one and two neonicotinoids respectively.
+According to EPA's Pollinator Risk Assessment Guidance, avenues of potential exposure to bees and other pollinators from the foliar application of systemic pesticides include direct deposition on bees, deposition on plants and soil (after which residues of the chemical contaminate plant surfaces. soil, pollen, and nectar), and deposition onto surface water.
 A 2012 study by Krupke et al. finds that bee-attractive plants, like dandelions, that are adjacent to treated fields can also be contaminated by pesticide drift and thus expose bees.
 Contaminated field dust, which results from the sowing of treated seeds, is another source of exposure that puts bees at risk.
-Soil dwelling/burrowing bees, like the mining bee, are also at risk from soil contamination.
+139 Soil dwelling/burrowing bees, like the mining bee, are also at risk from soil contamination.
 Bees given a choice between dimethoate-treated and untreated syrup displayed no aversion or preference to either, suggesting that not only are levels of dimethoate found in nectar toxic, but they are also not repellent.
-Similarly, honey bees cannot taste neonicotinoids and are not repelled by them, and instead prefer food containing neonicotinoids even though the pesticides caused them to eat less food overall.141
+140 Similarly, honey bees cannot taste neonicotinoids and are not repelled by them, and instead prefer food containing neonicotinoids even though the pesticides caused them to eat less food overall.141